mekatronik-achmadi/tugas-sinyal/readme.md

 ### E. Result Restrictions
 - Implementing any Signal Processing like Filtering, FFT, Convolution/Modulation, etc.
-- Only use Numpy and Matplotlib modules.
+- Only use Numpy.
+SciPy, and Matplotlib modules.
 - No verbatim copies from other's work.
 - Just do the best you can.
 	+ Life is hard.